zghariissac-pentest/penetration-testing-/reconnaissance/cheat-sheet.md

 ## Closing notes (tradecraft wisdom)

 Recon is detective work.
 The best reconers are patient, methodical, and skeptical of surprises.
-They know when to stop — when an asset is clearly a honeypot, when further probing raises legal risk, or when their next request yields diminishing returns.
+They know when to stop , when an asset is clearly a honeypot, when further probing raises legal risk, or when their next request yields diminishing returns.
 Mix curiosity with discipline: collect broadly, validate deeply, and always narrate your findings in a way that defenders can act on.

-If you want, I can now:

-* Export this into separate markdown files matching your repo structure.
-* Generate a compact TL;DR cheat-sheet PDF for quick reference.
-* Create automation playbooks (safe, RoE-aware) that implement the passive vs active pipeline described above.